 I admired her courage to share her story with the audience.
 I think of her often when others courageously share with me their own weight-loss journeys, and their frustration with the amount of time and energy they spend loathing their bodies and striving to change them.

 Naturally, we all want to feel good in our bodies.
-However, far more important than losing weight is losing the belief that we are not lovable, worthy and enough just as we are.
+However, what we really need to lose is not weight, but the belief that we are not lovable, worthy and enough just as we are.

 The conference woman spent decades in self-imposed imprisonment.
 For years, she put her life on hold as she clung to the belief that until she reached her ideal body, she would never be good enough.